thaggie/gulp-json-transform/README.md

 #### transformFn
 Type: `function`

-A function that takes the JSON object input as the only parameter value and should return either a string which is written raw to the file or a JSON object which is stringified.
+A function that takes the JSON object input as the only parameter value and should return either a string which is written raw to the file, a JSON object which is stringified or a Promise which resolves to a string or a JSON object.

 #### whiteSpace